lquerel/otel-multivariate-time-series/README.md

 * **4 times smaller** than the protobuf standard representation
 * **6.1 times bigger** than the protobuf columnar representation

-Overall the columnar representation is definitively better in every dimensions (time and space).
+Overall the columnar representation is definitively better in every dimension (time and space), see the performance results in the right column.

 ```
 Multivariate time-series experiment (batch of 1000 data points)